mfouquet/Color-Copier/README.md

 #Color Copier Sketch Plugin

-This plugin allows you to quickly copy the RGB, RGBA, HSB, or HEX values for both the fill and border colors.
+This plugin allows you to quickly copy the RGB, RGBA, HSB, HSL, HSLA or HEX values for both the fill and border colors.

 ##Installation
 1. Download the plugin and double-click to install.

-If that doesn't work you can

-1. Download the plugin.
-2. With Sketch open, go to *Plugins > Reveal Plugins Folder...*
-3. Drag and drop the plugin into that folder.

 ##Usage
 No more and no less than one layer can be selected.
 You can have any type of